 I mean financial companies should not primarly focus on creating a selling package for a product as usual, but on turning the product into a value that sells itself.

-The secret of creating such a user-centered product is to base it on the solution demanded by customers, not on the market segmentation and competitive strategy.
+The secret of creating such a user-centered product is to base it on the solution demanded by customers, not only the market segmentation and competitive strategy.

 This means, using reverse engineering - a top-down approach that starts with customer research to define the ultimate value for them and proceeds with an action plan of how to execute it in your digital banking strategy.
 As Steve Jobs said, you've got to start with the customer experience and work back toward the technology - not the other way around.